Pixadus/pixadus.github.io/content/exposition.md

 This journal is where I'm going to be writing about my travels on my motorcycle in Australia, reading philosophy along the way and trying to learn how to live.

-Throughout this, I'll be working on my solar physics project under the guidance of Dr. Kevin Reardon and Dr. Gianna Cauzzi with LASP - so expect to see some fun tidbits of image processing and feature recognition here and there.
+Throughout this, I'll be working on my solar physics project under the guidance of my mentors with LASP - so expect to see some fun technical bits soon.

 ---